Ha0Tang/XingGAN/README.md

 ```

 ## Contributions
 If you have any questions/comments/bug reports, feel free to open a github issue or pull a request or e-mail to the author Hao Tang ([bjdxtanghao@gmail.com](bjdxtanghao@gmail.com)).

 ## Collaborations
 I'm always interested in meeting new people and hearing about potential collaborations.
 If you'd like to work together or get in contact with me, please email bjdxtanghao@gmail.com.
+Some of our projects are listed [here](https://github.com/Ha0Tang).
 ___
 *Progress is impossible without change, and those who cannot change their minds cannot change anything.*